MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/format-pane.md

 # Customize the format pane in Power BI custom visuals

 Starting from API version 5.1, developers can create visuals that use the [new Power format pane](../../fundamentals/desktop-format-pane.md).
-Developers can define the cards and their subcategories for any custom property in their custom visual, making it easier for report creators to use these visuals.
+Developers can define the cards and their categories for any property in their custom visual, making it easier for report creators to use these visuals.

-The new API uses the **FormattingModel** method to customize parts of the format and analytics pane.
+The new API uses the **FormattingModel** method to customize parts of the format and analytics panes.

+> [!NOTE]
-You call the `getFormattingModel` model instead of the `enumerateObjectInstances` model used in previous versions.
+> The `getFormattingModel` method replaced the `enumerateObjectInstances` method used in previous API versions.

 The `getFormattingModel` returns a `FormattingModel`, that defines the how the visual's formatting and analytics pane look.